Immain/Ansible-MOTD/README.md

   </p>
 </div>

+📌 **Note: This script is intended for use with servers running Ansible and can be easily integrated into existing Ansible playbooks or deployment workflows.**

 ## ✅ Key Features:

 - Dynamic Message: The script enables the generation of dynamic messages by incorporating various system-related variables, including hostname, IP address, current date and time, system load, and more.